attractivechaos/k8/README.md

 Alternatively, you may download the compiled binaries for Mac and Linux from [SourceForge][11].
 The source code is also included.

+####4.
+An earlier version of K8 implemented a generic buffered stream.
+Why has it been removed?

+To implement a generic buffered stream, we need to call a Javascript `read` function in C++ and transform between Javascript and C++ data representation.
+This procedure adds significant overhead.
+For the best performance on file I/O, all the `iStream` functionality has been moved to `File`.
+Anyway, it is not hard to implement buffered stream purely in Javascript.

 API Documentations
 ------------------